Ceiling Fans

 Ensure the construction of the fan is compatible with the section of the house you will use it in.

 For example, the ceiling fan in the bathroom should be UL-listed for damp locations.
-That will prevent the hazard of short-circuiting when the ceiling wiring comes into contact with moisture in the bathroom.
+To avoid a short circuit, ensure the bathroom ceiling wiring doesn’t touch any moisture.

 If the fan is for the patio, it should be UL-listed for wet locations because of rain and snow.
-But the good news is that the patio fan can work outdoors and indoors because it comes with a protective covering for the motor.
+But the good news is that the patio fan can work outdoors and indoors because it has a protective covering for the motor.

 Pitch